trevortippery/summoner-stats-portal/README.md

 ### Notes

 * This project is fan-made and not monetized.
+* No assets or code are copied from OP.GG or U.GG - their design and data structures serve only as reference and inspiration.
 * Make sure not to commit your .env.local file with your API key.